toptal/chewy/README.md

 ### Additional query action.

-You may also perform additional actions on query scope, such as deleting of all the scope documents:
+You may also perform additional actions on the query scope, such as deleting of all the scope documents:

 ```ruby
 UsersIndex.delete_all